volcan01010/TW-devVM/README.md

     ```

 +  Shutdown the virtual machine
-+  Copy to the TW_devVM directory from the VirtualBox VMs directory onto the
++  Copy the TW_devVM directory from the VirtualBox VMs directory onto the
    network at _T:\Operations\Products\Software\Client\_